ToyinOmojola/ToyinOmojola/README.md

 - 👋 Hi, I’m @DrToyinOmojola
-- 👀 I’m interested in clean energy and sustainable catalysis
+- 👀 I’m interested in sustainable catalysis
 - 🌱 I use MATLAB, Python, StarCCM+, Aspen Custom Modeler, and Quantum ESPRESSO
 - I work at the intersection of surface chemistry, kinetics, reaction engineering, fluid dynamics, and catalysis